BSDExabio/PSP/Summit/README.md

 - `alphafold`: Contains alphafold codebase, in addtion to our own scripts.
 - `alphafold_databases/params`: Contains parameters for the models.
-- `casp14`: Contains casp14 list file and reduced database for testing (to be added still).
+- `casp14`: Contains casp14 list file and reduced database for testing (on GPFS).
-- `desulfovibrio:` A larger set of 559 sequences in the list file (to be added still).
+- `desulfovibrio:` A larger set of 559 sequences in the list file (on GPFS).
 - `run:` Contains run scripts.